East Coast Railway Infrastructure Protection Projects ECRIPP

 Where are we now?

-We have carried out several surveys to inform Phase 2.
+We have carried out several surveys to inform the schemes.
 These surveys covered non-intrusive ecological surveys, topographic surveys and unmanned aerial vehicle (UAV) surveys.
-We are also undertaking ground investigation to inform the design close to the rail line.
+We have also undertaken a ground investigation survey to inform the design close to the rail line.

 Please see link to AA Screening Declaration relating to the ground investigation survey.